LuiggiOn/LuiggiOn/README.md

-> Hello,
+> Hello!
 >
-> I am Luiggi Garcia.
+> I am Luiggi P. Garcia.
 A computer science student, and a IT Technician experienced in web development.
-I am a communicative person, and motivated by learning.
+Communicative person and motivated by constant learning.
 >
   <p align="left">
   <a href="mailto:luiggipg2908@gmail.com" alt="Gmail">